Binz1mp/Youtube-Helper/README.md

 <details>
   <summary>Click to expand!</summary>

+### 2022-04-19 21:28 - version 1.1.9.3
+Top button added, Now you can go to the top by clicking 'Top' button.
 ### 2022-04-13 14:30 - version 1.1.9.2
-Project name changed, Youtuve Related Videos Remover -> Youtube Helper.
+Project name changed, Youtube Related Videos Remover -> Youtube Helper.

 Thanks for recommendation!
 ### 2022-04-10 20:25 - version 1.1.9.1